New hotel proposed for lot near Charleston's Citadel Mall

-The application to build a 90-room lodging at the site was submitted by Mount Pleasant-based Earthsource Engineering, according to the Charleston Technical Review Committee's agenda.
-The committee will review the proposal at its Thursday morning meeting.
+The application to build a 90-room lodging at the site was submitted by Mount Pleasant-based Earthsource Engineering, according to the Charleston Technical Review Committee's agenda this week.

 The lot’s owner, Braxton SC LLC, applied last year to add the lot to the city’s accommodations overlay, which designates the areas of the city where hotels can be built.
 Charleston’s Planning Commission recommended approval of the request in September.